-In fact, Trustpilot reports that requiring account creation at checkout is the second-biggest reason why people abandon carts, coming in just below having to pay for shipping.
+Trustpilot reports that requiring account creation at checkout is the second-biggest reason why people abandon carts, coming in just below having to pay for shipping.

 Those who become repeat buyers will create an account eventually if they feel comfortable saving their information.
-In the meantime, don’t add extra steps to the checkout process for people who are ready to buy.
+In the meantime, don’t add extra steps to the checkout process for people ready to buy.

 10. Add additional payment options.

-Finally, consider running a survey to better understand your customers’ preferred payment methods and add the one that’s most convenient for them.
+Consider running a survey to understand your customers’ preferred payment methods and add the one that’s most convenient for them.